gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Help, of course!" she said, shaking him off.

 "How?"
 Private Thokmay nodded at the log.
-"One wrong move and we'll be lighting candles for him."
+"One wrong move and they'll be lighting candles for all three of us."

 "We can't just leave him there!"
 Noxy protested.
 "He'll freeze!"
 The Scholar-Candidate was soaked to the skin and shivering, as miserable as he was angry.

-"I know, but one slip and—"
+"I know, but—"
-Like an actor who had been waiting for her cue, the log slipped down the mountain.
+Like an actor who had been waiting for her cue, the log started to slide down the mountain.

-The tralpa shrieked,
+The tralpa shrieked
-then shrieked again when the log jerked to a stop two paces below where it had been.
+as the log jerked to a stop two paces below where it had been.
 "Hurry up!" he yelped in a strangled voice.
 "Get me *off* this thing *right now*!"